 PHOTO: Sarah Lewis

-Not that kids mind the cold weather - in fact, it can be a struggle to get them to wear a jacket - but when most days are cold or rainy or both, it's good to have plenty of ideas for inside fun, so Seattle's Child compiled a list of over 25 "fun-things-to-do-inside" - from simple science and games at home to inexpensive (or free) outings around the Puget Sound region.
+Not that kids mind the cold and wet weather - in fact, it can be a struggle to get them to wear a jacket - but when most days are cold or rainy or both, it's good to have plenty of ideas for inside fun, so Seattle's Child compiled a list of over 25 "fun-things-to-do-inside" - from simple science and games at home to inexpensive (or free) outings around the Puget Sound region.

 Between naps, exhausting school schedules and traffic, sometimes you just want to find good times at home.
 Here are some entertaining and easy experiments, games and quiet activities when you need some fresh ideas for fun.